How to Get Closer to God

 by Pastor Jim Feeney, Ph.D.

 - Summary: Most Christians will tell you that they want to get closer to God.
 Fewer succeed in doing that.
-You can experience that closeness to God by following a few simple biblical principles.
+You can experience that desired intimacy with God by following a few simple biblical principles.

 Jeremiah 31:3 The Lord appeared to us in the past, saying: “I have loved you with an everlasting love; I have drawn you with loving-kindness.

 - •• When you determine to get closer to God, be assured that you are not presuming or imposing, because God is “draw[ing] you”.
 He loves you, and He loves to draw you close to Himself.
-That being God’s heart, it is good and desirable for you to draw near to Him often.
+That being the desire of His heart, it is good and uplifting for you to draw near to God often.

 •• As you draw close to God in prayer, in worship, and in His Word the Bible, remember and be encouraged by the fact that He loves you!